jeremyevans/tilt/README.md

 lazy require the template engine library the first time a template is created, but this is prone to error in threaded environments.

-The {Tilt} module contains generic implementation classes for all supported template engines.
+The Tilt module contains generic implementation classes for all supported template engines.
 Each template class adheres to the same interface for creation and rendering.
-In the instant gratification example, we let Tilt determine the template implementation class based on the filename, but {Tilt::Template} implementations can also be used directly:
+In the instant gratification example, we let Tilt determine the template implementation class based on the filename, but Tilt::Template implementations can also be used directly:

 ~~~ruby
 require 'tilt/haml'